kaiyao/snf-2025-map/README.md

 `5_generate_icons.py`: this script generates the individual numbered icons using the templates for each category found in the icons/template folder.
 These templates were copied from the PDF guide using Inkscape, and then exported as PNGs.
 You also need the Prodigy Sans font from this repo: https://github.com/weiweihuanghuang/Prodigy-Sans (copy the fonts folder to this folder).
 After generating you will need to upload the icons to a server that you can reference in the KML (in step 4).

+## Notes
+In step 4, the script references a "Reference KML file".
+This is the file where the coordinates of each event is fetched from.

+The data on the heritage.sg website only has coordinates for selected locations.
+Thus an earlier version of this script generated a CSV file with each event name and the address/lat/lng which can be imported into My Maps, which will then do an address lookup for each event without coordinates.

+The "Reference KML file" is then the KML file exported from My Maps.
+Unfortunately, My Maps doesn't export the looked-up coordinates unless you manually move each marker a bit.
+Either way, I manually moved each marker to be nearer to the actual event location rather than just the building's location.